BenjaminWong67/CS235AssignmentBookShopWeb/README.md

 $ venv\Scripts\activate
 $ pip install -r requirements.txt
 ```

-When using PyCharm for requirements installation, set the virtual environment using 'File'->'Settings' and select your project from the left menu.
-Select 'Project Interpreter', click on the gearwheel button and select 'Add'.
-Click the 'Existing environment' radio button to select the virtual environment.
+when running this webapp please makesure you configure a virtual environment with the requirements.txt file installed as shown above. (this assumes that you have pip installed).

 ## Testing with the pytest unit tests

-After you have configured pytest as the testing tool for PyCharm (File - Settings - Tools - Python Integrated Tools - Testing), you can then run tests from within PyCharm by right-clicking the tests folder and selecting "Run pytest in tests".

-Alternatively, from a terminal in the root folder of the project, you can also call 'python -m pytest tests' to run all the tests.
+From a terminal in the root folder of the project, you can also call 'python -m pytest tests' to run all the tests.
 PyCharm also provides a built-in terminal, which uses the configured virtual environment.

 ## Execution of the web application